vivngo/Parallel_Course/Github.md

 First, we need to introduce some new functions:

--   **makeCluster**: this function will initialize all the cores or clusters that we require.
+-   **makeCluster**: initializes all the cores or clusters that we require.
--   **stopCluster**: this function will stop and release the cores that we have initialized.
+-   **stopCluster**: stops and releases the cores that we have initialized.

 ``` r